Do we dare, do we dare, do we dare surrender to God?

 First, I explored Tapas and burned through a tendency to over-work, noticing that I was creating misery for myself.

-Then I dove into Svadhyaya and realised that I’ve long been an adept at self-study, and study in general.
+Then I dove into Svadhyaya and bouncy castle for sale realised that I’ve long been an adept at self-study, and study in general.
 In doing this selfstudy, layers and layers of the Self are revealed as false and fall away.

 I began to wonder what would happen when the final layers of false self had fallen away.
 Would it be the True Self revealed?